-Data Crossroads has published the Data Management Maturity Assessment Review, second year in a row.
-In the first article of the series, we have explained the methodology to measuring maturity.
-Thenwe have demonstrated the general trends in data management, data governance, data modeling, information systems architecture, and data chains.
+Data Crossroads has published the Data Management Maturity Assessment Review second year in a row.
+In the first article of the series, we have explained the methodology for measuring maturity.
+Then, we demonstrated the general trends in data management, data governance, data modeling, information systems architecture, and data chains.
 This article focuses on trends in the optimization of data quality.

 In this article, we will:

 Four components enable this capability.
 These are process, role, data/deliverable, and tool.
 Each component consists of a set of items.
-The full list of items per component can be seen in Figure 1.
+The complete list of items per component can be seen in Figure 1.

-Now let us take a look at the general trends in data quality maturity.
+Now let us look at the general trends in data quality maturity.

 General trends in data quality maturity

-In the first article of this series, we have seen the general changes in data management maturity.
-The maturity of data quality slightly worsened in 2020 compared to 2019, as shown in Figure 2.
+In the first article of this series, we see the general changes in data management maturity.
+Data quality maturity slightly worsened in 2020 compared to 2019, as shown in Figure 2.

 Some movements between the maturity levels presented in Figure 3 provide possible explanations.

-In general, the trend seems positive.
+In general, the trend seems optimistic.
 The number of companies at the lowest “uncontrolled” level declined.
-The number of respondents at the “in development” and “capable” levels of maturity has grown.
-The number of companies that have “ad-hoc” status essentially remains the same.
+The number of respondents at the “in development” and “capable” maturity levels has grown.
+The number of companies with “ad-hoc” status remains the same.

 Data management supports the decision-making processes at different management levels.
 This is one of the key data management business values.
 To make correct business decisions, managers should get the required information.

-As demonstrated in Figure 4, the situation with the delivery of information has improved drastically.
+As demonstrated in Figure 4, the situation with information delivery has improved drastically.

-The number of companies at the three lowest levels of maturity has lowered significantly.
+The number of companies at the three lowest maturity levels has lowered significantly.
 Simultaneously, more companies have reached the “capable” and “effective” level of maturity.

-The situation with timely delivery has also improved significantly, as can be seen in Figure 5.
+The situation with timely delivery has also improved significantly, as seen in Figure 5.

 The percentage of respondents at the three highest maturity levels has increased.
 The number of companies at the two lowest levels of maturity has lowered.

 The quality of data makes sense only in a particular content.
 The quality of data should be measured against requirements.
-Until business users set up data requirements, no claims can be made for the quality of data.
+Until business users set up data requirements, no claims can be made for data quality.
 This indicator demonstrates positive trends similar to the previous indicators, as shown in Figure 6.

 The number of companies with the highest maturity levels “in development,” “capable,” and “effective” has increased.
-Fewer companies have demonstrated the “uncontrolled” and “ad-hoc” levels of maturity.
+Fewer companies have demonstrated “uncontrolled” and “ad-hoc” maturity levels.

-An established data quality framework maintains the quality of data at the required level.
+An established data quality framework maintains data quality at the required level.

 An established data quality framework includes data quality-related roles and processes.
 Such a framework enables the effective functioning of the data-quality capability.